 If you’ve decided you want to take on an HDB loan, you have to secure an HDB Home Loan Eligibility (HLE) letter.
 Read our guide for a more detailed breakdown of the HDB HLE application process or head over to the HDB website.

 The eligibility criteria for a bank loan aren’t as stringent as HDB’s.
 Each bank has its own method of assessment, but generally, as long as you are in good financial health and have a good credit score, you’re good.

 If you’re not sure what the bank loan criteria are or which bank to approach, you can approach one of our friendly mortgage experts for help.

 For Both HDB and Bank Loans, TDSR and MSR (for HDB Flats) Will Apply

 Whichever you pick, all home buyers will also be restricted by the TDSR.
-The new property cooling measures saw the TDSR revised from 60% to 55%.
+The December 2021 property cooling measures saw the TDSR revised from 60% to 55%.
 Basically, how much you can borrow will be limited by your monthly repayments, which cannot exceed 55% of your monthly income.

 The TDSR is a restriction for all your liabilities (so not just your mortgage), which means that if you’re already servicing multiple loans, you might not be able to take out a housing loan (or may have to loan less).

-There will also be an 0.5% increase in the interest rate floor used for TDSR and MSR computation from 30 September 2022.
+Since the announcement of the September 2022 property cooling measures, there has also been an 0.5% increase in the interest rate floor used for TDSR and MSR computation, effective 30 September 2022.
 For bank loans, the medium-term interest rate will be revised from 3.5% to 4% (or 5% for non-residential property purchase loans and mortgage equity withdrawal loans).
 For HDB loans, it is 3%.

 Now that we’re all clear on the loan eligibility and government restrictions, let’s get down to comparing the HDB housing loan and bank loans.